wp-plugins/wp-property/readme.txt

 We are still in early stages, so updates will be coming out routinely.
 Please do not hesitate to send us feedback and suggestions.

 == Changelog ==

+= 1.31.1 =
+* Patch release.
+* "Area" attribute will not only be appended with "sq ft." if it is set as numeric in the Developer tab.
+* All "wpp_stat_filter_" filters are set in prepare_property_for_display().
+Exceptions: wpp_render_search_input(), Sidebar Property Listing widgets, and back-end Property Overview rows.
+* FEPS.
+Added JavaScript minification to avoid WordPress formatting of the scripts.
+* PDF Flyer.
+Improvements to avoid server issues when open_basedir restriction is in effect.

 = 1.31.0 =
 * New [property_attribute] shortcode arguments: before, after, if_empty, do_not_format, and strip_tags.